-- Single Hole Faucets only require a single hole to be drilled on the counter.
+Single Hole Faucets only require a single hole to be drilled on the counter.
 They usually come with one or two handles attached to the main spout.
 These can be tricky to operate for the very young or the elder as getting the right temperature is only controlled by one handle usually.
-You can buy them with temperature limiting valves to prevent scolding.
+You can buy them with temperature limiting valves to prevent scalding.
 If you are transforming from a center set to a single hole faucet, deck plates are available and often come with the faucet.
 This allows the modification to remain stylish and covers up the additional holes that are no longer needed.

-- Center Set Faucets are the most often used style in mobile homes.
+Center Set Faucets are the most often used style in mobile homes.
 The holes are drilled 4″ apart from the center of the holes.
 The water temperature is controlled completely through the handles as there are 2 lines, one for hot and one for cold and they are mixed together in the spout.
-They come in either 2 handle or 1 lever designs that are attached to the base.
+They come in either 2 handles or 1 lever designs that are attached to the base.
 Their compact size is beneficial for small spaces.

-- Wall-Mounted Faucets are exactly what they say they are: wall mounted.
+Wall-Mounted Faucets are exactly what they say they are: wall mounted.
 These are becoming increasingly popular for small spaces because they don’t require additional counter room for the faucet.
 They are perfect for the modern vessel sink.
 Make sure to chose one that is the right length for the sink you want.
 It should extend to the exact middle of the sink upon installation.

 Widespread Faucets come in either 8″ or even 16″ wide styles.
 The valves and temperature mixing chamber are below the counter.
 They are usually very large and should be used in the correct environment, with a large sink.
 Otherwise, the scale will be off and it will overpower everything in the room.

 You can put any kind of faucet you want in your home, especially if you are changing out the counter and sink at the same time.
 If you are simply replacing a leaky faucet you should buy the style that fits the opening you have (most often its going to be 4″ center set in a mobile home).
 You can get a replacement faucet from a mobile home supply store for cheap or you can spend a bit more on a piece that really makes a statement in the room.

 Most recommend that you buy the faucet first, then the sink based on the type of faucet you’ve selected.
-You’ll also want to choose a counter to put these new beauties on.
+You’ll also want to choose a counter.
 All new faucets should come with a template to help you place the holes in the correct spot.